Technology

 Spherelose® is the first particle surfactant.

-Spherelose® particles are truly tiny: 5,000 of them laid edge to edge in a line would be only 1mm long.
+Spherelose® particles are thousands of times larger than typical surfactant molecules, and 5,000 of them laid edge to edge would measure just 1mm.

 More than just tiny cellulose spheres.

-Spherelose particles have one side covered in natural plant oils.
+Spherelose particles have one side covered in natural plant oils (e.g., canola, sunflower, or olive oil).

-This artist’s concept shows what a single Spherelose® particle would look like if you could zoom in even further.
+This artist’s concept shows what a single Spherelose® particle might look like if you could take a photo of it.

 Lipophilic side covered in plant oil